-Course Description: Students will prepare for and compete in public speaking, debate, and/or dramatic interpretation events as part of the Debate team.
+Course Description: Students will learn about oral argumentation and debate, including case construction techniques, and case analysis and criticism.
+As part of this class, students will prepare for and compete in debate events as part of the Debate team.
 Emphasis will be given to discussion of current issues.
-Students who are active in debate learn many important skills which can serve them throughout their professional lives.
-Travel to at least one competitive event will be required, as well as a fee to offset competition entrance fees, transportation costs, and other expenses.
-Students may not take COMM 220, Argumentation and Debate and this course for credit in the same semester.
-May be repeated for up to 8 credits.
+Travel to at least two competitive events will be required, as well as a fee to offset competition entrance fees, transportation costs, and other expenses.
+Students may not take COMM 120 Debate Team Practicum and this course for credit in the same semester.